One of three federal regulatory agencies approves sweeping new credit card rules. Fed and credit union group expected to follow suit.

 Opponents of the new rules — mainly banks and credit card issuers — argued that many of the measures would hinder their ability to react quickly when users become more risky borrowers, known in the business as re-pricing.
 The effect of the regulations, they say, would be to restrict the amount of credit available to all credit card users.
 Thanks to the credit crunch and recession, that is already happening.

 Yingling repeated earlier cautions about the potential impact of the new rules.”the Fed itself has recognized that they may result in increased costs for most card users and reduced credit availability, particularly for consumers with lower credit scores or limited credit history.
 With the uncertainty facing our financial system, it’s absolutely vital for policymakers to understand the full impact of these regulations on consumers and the economy before judging their success or further restricting the marketplace.

 To comment on this article, write to: Editors@CreditCards.com.

-See related: What the new credit card rules mean to you, Interactive look at what new monthly credit card statements would disclose, New rules don’t cover every credit card issue, How to cope until new credit card rules take effect, House passes Credit Cardholders’ Bill of Rights, Fed backs rules to curb deceptive credit card practices, Fed moves to close timing loophole in credit card payments, Senate banking chairman: Credit card reform on tap, Proposed credit card rule changes draw massive response, Poll: Nearly 3 in 4 feel need for more credit card regulation, Obama will usher in credit card reform, observers say
+See related: A guide to the Credit CARD Act of 2009, Interactive look at what new monthly credit card statements would disclose, New rules don’t cover every credit card issue, How to cope until new credit card rules take effect, House passes Credit Cardholders’ Bill of Rights, Fed backs rules to curb deceptive credit card practices, Senate banking chairman: Credit card reform on tap, Proposed credit card rule changes draw massive response, Poll: Nearly 3 in 4 feel need for more credit card regulation, Obama will usher in credit card reform, observers say